-All OSA students have a Form Tutor, a Head of Year and a House Manager to help them with their learning and self-management.
+All OSA students have a Form Tutor, a Head of Year and a Pastoral Manager to help them with their learning and self-management.

-You will receive a ‘Profile’ sheet, introducing your Tutor (who you will see every morning, for registration and ‘tutor time’) and your House Manager (who will be involved in looking after your non-academic needs at the Academy) during the Transition process next summer, and will meet them, and your Head of Year, Miss Webster, on the first of your ‘Transition’ days (7th July 2021*)
+You will receive a ‘Profile’ sheet, introducing your Tutor (who you will see every morning, for registration and ‘tutor time’) and your Pastoral Manager (who will be involved in looking after your non-academic needs at the Academy) during the Transition process next summer, and will meet them, and your Head of Year, Miss Webster, on the first of your ‘Transition’ days (13th July 2022)

 What happens if I get lost?